bbauska/UofM-AdvStyling/readme.md

   alt="Collapsible menu - websitename." />
 </p>

 And if you watch, as I re-size it and make it smaller, we get this kind of collapsible menu.
-People tend to call this the hamburger, because you have the three lines.
+People tend to call this the hamburger, because you have the three horizontal lines.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 326. where do these parts come from?
 (211) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">